OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **1.5 Reference Documents**

-Please refer to the README on the OTCshare GitHub for an updated list of collateral on the [otcshare GitHub page](https://github.com/otcshare/intel-ofs-docs).
+Please refer to the README on the OFS GitHub for an updated list of collateral on the [OFS GitHub page](https://github.com/OFS/ofs.github.io).

 <a name="heading-1.6"></a>